Switching methods of level 2 for the construction of cospectral graphs: Classification of irreducible switching methods of level 2 with one non-trivial indecomposable block, up to size 12

 Fano switching with respect to this set will send some collineair points to non-collinear points.
 If we take three such points and call them \(p_1,p_2\) and \(p_4\), then one can continue the proof of \cite[Theorem~15]{johnson} from paragraph 3 ``Let \(\Gamma'\) be the graph obtained...'' onwards. \end{proof} The switching set \(C\) in the above proof is a coclique, and hence reducible by Theorem~\ref{thm:fano}.
 In fact, it can be obtained by a sequence of repeated GM-switching, which is the method used in the original proof from \cite[Theorem~15]{johnson}.
 However, the connection to the Fano plane is more directly obvious.
 This illustrates that reducible switching methods can still be useful.

 \begin{remark} It is possible to extend Fano switching to a class of switching methods based on projective planes.
 If the plane has order \(q\), then the corresponding matrix has level \(q\) and size \(q^2+q+1\).
 The existence of such an orthogonal matrix was first proved by Wallis and Whiteman \cite{weighingprimeorder}.
 An alternative, elegant proof is due to Kovács and can be found in the thesis of Hain \cite[Theorem~16]{thesishain}.
+This has been recently further explored in \cite{designswitching}.
 In this paper however, we stick to switching methods of level 2. \end{remark}